ThePathOfLeastResistance/LaserEngraver/Journal/Day8.md

 ## Major Imporvments
 - Sometimes, when I copied and pasted a component and move the new compoents with like align, it would also effect the other component.
 After a while, I found out that I had to use paste as new instead of just paste, that way they are not inter connected.
-- Also sometime when I delete parts, they would affect the timeline and hence mess up some of the other parts, turns out, I just had to use the remove command instead of delete.

 ## Next time